Solid Trifecta: When to Keep Redis in Rails 8

 Migration Order: Start With the Lowest Risk #

-Week 1-2: Solid Cache.
-If something goes wrong, you get a cache miss — the app is slower, not broken.
+Cache is the lowest-risk move.
+If something goes wrong, you get a cache miss - the app is slower, not broken.
 Run both cache stores in parallel for a week, comparing hit rates and latency.
 We wrote about the benchmarks and migration steps in detail.

-Week 3-4: Solid Queue (non-critical queues first).
-Start with email delivery, analytics events, cleanup jobs.
+Begin with email delivery, analytics events, and cleanup jobs.
 Keep payment processing and time-sensitive webhooks on Sidekiq.
-Monitor database load — if your connection pool and write throughput can handle it, migrate more queues.
+Monitor database load - if your connection pool and write throughput can handle it, migrate more queues.
 Our Solid Queue vs Sidekiq comparison covers the architectural differences.

-Week 5+: Evaluate Solid Cable.
-Only if you’re using Action Cable.
-Only if your WebSocket load is modest.
-This is the component with the most noticeable latency difference, so measure before committing.
+This step only applies if you’re using Action Cable and your WebSocket load is modest.
+Solid Cable has the most noticeable latency difference of the three, so measure before committing.

-Track your database load at every step.
-More Solid components = more database queries.
+More Solid components means more database queries.
 If you’re running PostgreSQL, watch pg_stat_activity for connection counts, pg_stat_user_tables for sequential scans on cache/queue tables, and your overall write throughput.
-A dedicated database for cache and queue tables keeps that write pressure off your primary instance.
+A dedicated database for cache and queue tables

 When NOT to Migrate #